-The Rogers County Historical Society is a non-profit organization of community volunteers dedicated to preserving the heritage and landmarks of Rogers County, including Claremore, Verdigris, Oologah, Foyil, Inola and Chelsea.
+The Rogers County Historical Society (RCHS) is a non-profit organization of community volunteers dedicated to preserving the heritage and landmarks of Rogers County, including Claremore, Verdigris, Oologah, Foyil, Inola, and Chelsea.
 These are unique to the history of Indian Territory, Oklahoma statehood, and our modern history.

-RCHS has purchased and is in the process of continuing to restore the Victorian-era Belvidere Mansion, which also houses many genealogical an historic records.
+RCHS has purchased and is in the process of continuing to restore the Victorian-era Belvidere Mansion, which houses many historical artifacts and genealogically historic records.

 In 1994 the historic Will Rogers Hotel, an instantly recognizable